Club: FC Ingolstadt 04 | Opening: 2010 | Capacity: 15,800 (6,000 standing)

 Audi Sportpark offers guided stadium tours that include the press areas, dressing rooms, players tunnel, and business sections.
 The tours last about 60 minutes.

 Tours typically run on Tuesdays and Wednesdays at 10:00am or 3:00pm.
-Check the website of the Audi Sportpark for current dates and times.
+Check the website of Audi Sportpark for current dates and times.
 The tour costs €8.00.

 Photos of Audi Sportpark